BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 conditions governing your payment of up-front fees or the expiration of reserved resources, including any fiscal or appropriation laws, or other policies or restrictions governing up-front payments for goods or services.
-During the final 30 minutes of a Capacity Block, we may terminate your instances without notice and prevent new instance launches into your reservation.
+During the final 30 minutes (for instance types) or 60 minutes (for UltraServer type) of a Capacity Block, we may terminate your instances without notice and prevent new instance launches into your reservation.
 Capacity Blocks are nontransferable.
 Capacity Blocks that you purchase cannot be resold to another party, and we reserve the right to refuse or cancel your purchase if we suspect you are doing so.
 You may not cooperate with any third party in an attempt to influence or manipulate the price for Capacity Blocks.
 You may not submit requests for Capacity Blocks through any third party (e.g., “proxy purchasing”).

-**5.6.** EC2 Reserved Instance (RI) Marketplace.
+**5.6.
+EC2 Reserved Instance (RI) Marketplace**

 **5.6.1.**  The rights to an active EC2 Reserved Instance can be offered for sale through the RI Marketplace as long as (1) the remaining term on the